vimc/orderly2/README.md

 These would all be implemented in the engine (and the dynamic ones require that there's a pretty strong concept of "running report"), with the final fully resolved information saved out into the final metadata.

+## Running on HPC

+We don't scale well past one node because the task has to run in one go.
+If we had more scope to run up to a point, launch 50 jobs, then finish we'd be able to do all sorts of fun things.

 ### Integration with other tools

 There are any number of [workflow tools](https://github.com/meirwah/awesome-workflow-engines) and [pipeline tools](https://github.com/pditommaso/awesome-pipeline) that exist already, we should make sure that we interact well with these.